LieberInstitute/spatialLIBD/inst/app/www/documentation_spe.md

   - described in Figure 7 from our paper (DOI: [10.1038/s41593-020-00787-0](https://doi.org/10.1038/s41593-020-00787-0)) such as `SpatialDE_PCA`, `SpatialDE_pool_PCA` and others.
 * `Reduced dimensions`: which reduced dimension to visualize on the `clusters (interactive)` tab.
 Only the first two dimensions will be shown.
 * `Continuous variable(s) to plot`: which gene(s) or continuous variable(s) (such as the cell count, the ratio of the mitochondrial chromosome expression) to visualize in the gene tabs as well as on the `clusters (interactive)` tab.
 Multiple choices may be selected, in which case "Multi-gene method" controls the method used to combine information from all selected variables.
 * `Multi-gene method`: when selecting more than one continuous variable, the method used to combine information from all selected variables.
+See [the multi gene plots vignette](https://research.libd.org/spatialLIBD/articles/multi_gene_plots.html) for more information about these methods for combining multiple continuous variables.
   * `z_score`: to summarize multiple continuous variables, each is normalized to represent a Z-score.
 The multiple scores are then averaged.
   * `pca`: PCA dimension reduction is conducted on the matrix formed by the continuous variables, and the first PC is then used and multiplied by -1 if needed to have the majority of the values for PC1 to be positive.
   * `sparsity`: the proportion of continuous variables with positive values for each spot is computed.